nasa/astrobee_android/guest_science/README.md

       </commands>
     </apkInfo>

+Please note that this is just an example.
+Guidance on the command name and syntax are as follows:

+Name - This is the human friendly name that a guest scientist names a command.
+It will be displayed in GDS for an operator to see thus you should probably make it a clear name that describes what the command does.
+However, as long as it is a string no more than 32 characters, we don't care what you put in it.

+Command - This is the string that the guest science manager passes to a guest science apk when it receives a custom command from the ground.
+It should be something the guest science apk can interpret.
+The examples show JSON since that is easy to parse in Java.
+However, as long as it is a string no longer than 128 characters, we don't care what you put in it.
+Also, GDS allows advanced users (everyone except astronauts) to change the syntax on the ground before sending the custom command up so you should be able to have parameters you can change in your syntax if needed.

 #### Start Service

 The GS library contains a class called `StartGuestScienceService`.
 This class is a Android service that will run in the background and takes care of the communication between the GS manager and the GS apk.
 You will need to extend this class and override some of the functions.
 Please the next section for more information on the functions you need to override.